Wenq/Wenq_Demos_JS/VScodePlugins_Dev/demo1/vsedemo1/README.md

-this is a color theme created by demo1.
+this is a demo for practice to developing vscode extension created by wenq.